run-ai/docs/docs/Researcher/cli-reference/runai-bash.md

 <job-name\> the name of the job to run the command in

 --pod string
 > Specify a pod of a running job.
-To get a list of the pods of a specific job, run "runai get <job-name>" command
+To get a list of the pods of a specific job, run "runai describe <job-name>" command

 ### Global Flags